w0wp0

 • A theme.json partial with spacing, typography, and color tokens pulled from your brand configuration

-• An asset folder with images and icons referenced by your sections, using relative paths ready for the WordPress media library
+• An asset folder with images and icons, using relative paths ready for the WordPress media library

 Section-by-Section Conversion Process

-When you trigger an export, wp0 runs through four steps:
+When you trigger an export, wp0 runs four steps:

 1. Section identification.
-The system parses every section in your page layout — hero banner, social proof strip, service feature grid, testimonial block, FAQ accordion, and CTA footer.
+The system parses every section in your layout: hero banner, social proof strip, service grid, testimonial block, FAQ accordion, CTA footer.

 3. Pattern registration.
-The exported file includes the PHP snippet that registers each block pattern under your theme's namespace, slotted into the categories you specified during export setup.
+The exported file includes the PHP snippet that registers each pattern under your theme's namespace, slotted into the categories you specified.

 4. Asset bundling.
-Images, icons, and other media referenced by sections are packaged alongside the markup with paths structured for your WordPress media library.
+Images and media are packaged alongside the markup with paths structured for your WordPress media library.

-The result is ready to drop into a theme directory without any additional processing.
+The result is ready to drop into a theme directory without additional processing.

 What You Can Export

-• Hero patterns — headline, subhead, primary CTA button, optional background image.
-Designed to match the messaging hierarchy from your Page Structure Copilot outline.
+• Hero patterns.
+Headline, subhead, primary CTA button, optional background image, matched to the messaging hierarchy from your Page Structure Copilot outline.

-• Service cards — icon, title, short description, and link.
-Built for two-, three-, or four-column grid layouts.
+• Service cards.
+Icon, title, short description, link, built for two-, three-, or four-column grids.

-• FAQ accordions — question-and-answer pairs using the core details block, structured for FAQ schema output by the Schema Markup Generator.
+• FAQ accordions.
+Question-answer pairs using the core details block, structured for the FAQ schema output by the Schema Markup Generator.

 Each pattern preserves your brand's spacing, font sizing, and color tokens.
-When you insert a pattern into the WordPress editor, it inherits the destination theme's theme.json design tokens automatically.
+When you insert a pattern, it inherits the destination theme's theme.json design tokens automatically.

 Example Exported Block Pattern

-Here is what a typical export looks like for a service page hero section:
+A typical export for a service page hero section:

 Editing Patterns After Import

 Exported patterns are starting points, not rigid templates.
-Once imported into WordPress, your team can:
+Once imported, your team can:

-• Edit copy directly in Gutenberg without breaking the pattern's structural integrity
+• Edit copy directly in Gutenberg without breaking structural integrity

 • Swap images and adjust colors using the theme's global styles panel